Rob Van Dam: Return to the independent circuit (2007–2010)

-Total Nonstop Action Wrestling
+Total Nonstop Action Wrestling (2010–2013)

 TNA World Heavyweight Champion and EV 2.0 (2010–2011)

 On March 8, 2010, Van Dam made his debut for Total Nonstop Action Wrestling (TNA) at the promotion's Monday night episode of Impact!, defeating Sting.
 Then just seconds after his debut victory Sting attacked him and later Hulk Hogan with his signature baseball bat.
 Van Dam got his revenge on Sting the following week by attacking him during his entrance.
 Van Dam teamed with Jeff Hardy in a tag team match, where they defeated Beer Money, Inc. (Robert Roode and James Storm) on the March 22 episode of Impact!.
 The following week the two of them teamed with Eric Young and defeated The Band (Kevin Nash, Scott Hall and Syxx-Pac) in a six-man tag team steel cage match.
-Both Van Dam and Hardy became members of Team Hogan (joining Abyss and Jeff Jarrett) for the annual Lethal Lockdown match, where they defeated Team Flair (Sting, Desmond Wolfe, Robert Roode and James Storm).
+At Lockdown on April 18, both Van Dam and Hardy became members of Team Hogan (joining Abyss and Jeff Jarrett) for the annual Lethal Lockdown match, where they defeated Team Flair (Sting, Desmond Wolfe, Robert Roode and James Storm).

 The night after Lockdown he first defeated Jeff Hardy in a number one contender's match and then, in the main event of the evening, A.J.
 Styles to become the new TNA World Heavyweight Champion.
-After succeeding in his first televised title defense against Desmond Wolfe, Styles attacked Van Dam, announcing the invocation of the rematch clause for Sacrifice.
+After succeeding in his first televised title defense against Desmond Wolfe, Styles attacked Van Dam, announcing the invocation of the rematch clause for Sacrifice on May 16.
 At Sacrifice Van Dam defeated Styles in a rematch.
-The following month at Slammiversary VIII Van Dam retained his title against Sting in a rematch of his TNA debut.
-Van Dam defeated Abyss, Jeff Hardy and Mr. Anderson in a four-way match to retain the TNA World Heavyweight Championship at Victory Road.
+The following month at Slammiversary VIII on June 13 Van Dam retained his title against Sting in a rematch of his TNA debut.
+Van Dam defeated Abyss, Jeff Hardy and Mr. Anderson in a four-way match to retain the TNA World Heavyweight Championship at Victory Road on July 11.
 On the following episode of Impact!
 Van Dam aligned himself with fellow ECW alumni Tommy Dreamer, Raven, Stevie Richards, Rhino, Brother Devon, Pat Kenney, Al Snow and Mick Foley, who saved him from a beating at the hands of Abyss.